Qualifying For Medical Cannabis

 What Ailments Qualify for Medical Cannabis in Louisiana?

 Patients in Louisiana diagnosed with one of the following severe, debilitating or life-threatening medical conditions, are afforded legal protection under the Louisiana Medical Marijuana law:

 - Cancer, Glaucoma, HIV/AIDS or the treatment of these conditions

 - A chronic or debilitating disease or medical condition or its treatment that produces one or more of the following:

 - Seizure disorders, including those characteristics of epilepsy.

 - Severe and persistent muscle spasms, including those characteristics of multiple sclerosis or Crohn’s disease.

-Patients with these qualifying conditions will be able to consume medical marijuana in the form of oils, pills, topical applications, and sprays.
-However, forms of medical marijuana that must be smoked are prohibited.
+Patients with these qualifying conditions will be able to consume medical cannabis in the form of oils, pills, topical applications, and sprays.
+However, forms of medical cannabis that must be smoked are prohibited.